 Elementor allows you to add custom CSS directly to individual elements or apply it site-wide through the Elementor Pro Custom CSS feature.
 If your custom code was embedded in WPBakery elements, copy it and integrate it into the corresponding sections or widgets in Elementor.

-Test the functionality thoroughly to ensure the customizations work seamlessly with Elementor’s framework.
-For JavaScript-based interactions, verify compatibility with Elementor’s structure and make adjustments as needed.
+Thoroughly test the functionality to ensure the customizations work seamlessly with Elementor’s framework.
+For JavaScript-based interactions, verify compatibility with Elementor’s structure and make any necessary adjustments.

 Post-Migration Considerations: WPBakery to Elementor